LukeGrahamLandry/mountables-mod/README.md

 # Mountables Mod

-A Minecraft mod for Forge 1.16.5 similar to Animal Bikes commissioned by The Ult1mate Guy
+A Minecraft mod for Forge 1.16.5 that adds summonable mounts commissioned by The Ult1mate Guy

 ## Features
 - surround a mountable core with an item to get a certain mount summon item